palberer/prerender/README.md

     127.0.0.1   prerender.local.dev

 In order to try out the whole example, you need to:
+- install node, nginx and bower
+- run "bower install" to install the dependencies
-- launch the prerendering service from prerender.io via "node server.js"
+- launch the prerendering service from folder prerender.io via "node server.js"
-- launch nginx
+- launch nginx using the local config file
 - visit http://tutorial.local.dev to see that the web is running
 - visit http://prerender.local.dev/http://tutorial.local.dev to see that the prerendering service is running
 - disable javascript in your browser and visit http://tutorial.local.dev?_escaped_fragment_ -> you should get the same view like in step 3.